ColleenMoore/ST558-HockeyProject/README.md

 Notes: Have to enter the stat\_api in quotes… so stat\_api= “roster”

-Make a table with the ID, common team name, and franchaise ID to reference in functions.
-The stat API works on team number while the NHL records API works on franchaise numbers.
+Make a table with the ID, common team name, and franchise ID to reference in functions.
+The stat API works on team number while the NHL records API works on franchise numbers.

     team_url<- "https://statsapi.web.nhl.com/api/v1/teams/"
     team_get<- content(GET(team_url), "text")